by Susan Flantzer © Unofficial Royalty 2019

 Liselotte acted as a mother to Philippe’s children by Henrietta and maintained correspondence with them throughout their lives.
 Philippe and Liselotte had three children:

-Philippe’s careful investment and management of his various estates made him a wealthy man but his wealth was greatly increased when he inherited the fortune of his extremely wealthy paternal first cousin Anne Marie Louise of Orléans, Duchess of Montpensier upon her death in 1693.
-Philippe is acknowledged as being not only the biological founder of the House of Orléans but as its financial founder.
-In his later life, Philippe was able to maintain his lavish lifestyle easily and he found much satisfaction in the activities of his children and grandchildren.
+Philippe’s careful investment and management of his various estates made him a wealthy man, and his wealth greatly increased when he inherited the fortune of his extremely wealthy paternal first cousin Anne Marie Louise of Orléans, Duchess of Montpensier upon her death in 1693.
+Philippe is acknowledged as the biological and financial founder of the House of Orléans.
+In his later life, Philippe maintained his lavish lifestyle easily and he found much satisfaction in the activities of his children and grandchildren.

 On June 9, 1701, Philippe I, Duke of Orléans died from a stroke at the Château de Saint-Cloud at the age of 60.
 He was buried at the Basilica of St. Denis, near Paris.
 His wife Liselotte survived Philippe by twenty-one years, dying at the Château de Saint-Cloud at age 70 on December 8, 1722.